shussein98/AI-impact-on-Student-Success/README.md

 # AI Impact on Student Academic Success
 It seems that overnight Generative Artificial Intelligence (GenAI) has made its way into schools and learning institutions.
 As administrators scramble to implement and enforce policies it is important to critically analyze the impact on students and the possible benefit of AI on students.
 The dataset analyzed 50,000 students, collecting data on grade point average (GPA), self-reported ratings of anxiety and knowledge as well as behavioral patterns.
+Note: All data in this project is entirely synthetic and created for demonstration purposes.

 **Objective:**
 The purpose of this analysis project was to investigate and analyze how AI usage affects student success and find any correlation between success and existing policies.
 The key metrics that were used were the difference in pre and post semester GPAs, self-reported student anxiety and skill retention.